Armed herdsmen kill 65-year-old man in Imo – The Sun Nigeria

 Several communities are currently battling with the constant threat of herdsmen to their means of livelihood, sources said are; Akabo- is one of the communities where it was also alleged that a couple was killed last week; others places includes: Izombe, Okwukwu, Ejemekwuru, Amafor, Obibi, Amakohia and Egbeme all in Imo state.

-Speaking to newsmen in the wake of the attack which occurred in the early hours of yesterday, eye witnesses (name withheld) said, the incident has thrown the whole community into fear and chaos considering the spate of murder going on in the country by different men of the underworld.
+Speaking to newsmen in the wake of the attack which occurred in the early hours of yesterday, a witness (name withheld) said, the incident has thrown the whole community into fear and chaos considering the spate of murder going on in the country by different men of the underworld.

-He said, having heard the herdermen were on their farm land in the early hour of the yesterday, they matched to the location to know the rationale for their invasion only for the banditry unleashed AK-47 on them causing them on sighting them, then they ran for dear life.
+He said, having heard the herdermen were on their farm land in the early hour of the yesterday, they matched to the location to know the rationale for their invasion only for the bandits to attack them with AK-47 .

 “In the process, they shot Mazi Iriaka and slit his back neck after we ran for dear life.
 I have never seen this in my entire life where people can no longer farm on their land to survive because of threats from herdsmen considering the lockdown.”